 What This Means for Your Analysis

-If you're presenting to a board: Lead with the $36B total, acknowledge the $338B with stablecoins, and note that private institutional chains process trillions monthly—this isn't speculative anymore.
+If you're presenting to a board: Lead with the ~$34B total, acknowledge the ~$354B with stablecoins (RWA + stablecoins), and note that private institutional chains process trillions in monthly transaction volume, this isn't speculative anymore.

 The tokenized asset market isn't confusing because the data is bad.
 It's confusing because the market has layers—and most analysis only shows you one of them.

 Disclaimer: This article is provided for educational and informational purposes only and does not constitute investment advice.
 The information presented reflects data available as of the publication date and is subject to change.
-Greenwich Sound Capital is a fee-only, fiduciary advisory firm with no platform affiliations or vendor incentives.
+Greenwich Sound Capital is an independent fiduciary advisory firm, compensated on an advisory-fee basis, with no platform affiliations or vendor incentives.
 Readers should conduct their own due diligence and consult with qualified professionals before making investment decisions.